 Branford is a decidedly white-collar town, with fully 87.06% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Branford is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Branford who work in office and administrative support (14.09%), management occupations (11.75%), and sales jobs (11.41%).

 One of the nice things about Branford is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Branford in 2010 was $44,043, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $176,172 for a family of four.
 However, Branford contains both very wealthy and poor people as well.